-In less than five minutes on Monday night, eight thieves dressed in police uniforms broke through a fence at the Brussels airport, brandished machine guns at a passenger plane and made off with $50 million in diamonds from its cargo hold—all without firing a single shot.
+In February 2013, eight thieves dressed in police uniforms broke through a fence at the Brussels airport, brandished machine guns at a passenger plane and made off with $50 million in diamonds from its cargo hold—all without firing a single shot.
 It wasn’t the first time burglars had pilfered a fortune in gems in a slick, elaborate scheme even Hollywood screenwriters couldn’t dream up.
-As police investigate the crime, get the facts on other famous diamond heists that rocked the jewelry world in recent years.
+Get the facts on five other famous diamond heists that rocked the jewelry world in recent years.

 February 2003: Antwerp Diamond Center